srishtimishra24/acute-kidney-injury-prediction/README.md

 The submission entrypoint is the `model.py` script.
 When executed, it performs the following steps:

 1. Loads the training dataset
-2. Trains the classification model
+2. Trains the Random Forest classification model
 3. Applies the trained model to the test dataset
 4. Writes predictions to `aki.csv`